Breast Cancer and Ovarian Cancer

-Cells normally grow and divide only when they are needed to keep our bodies functioning properly.
-But sometimes, the mechanisms that regulate cell growth stop working and cells divide out of control to form tumors.
-This is called cancer.
-When cancer develops in the cells of breast or ovarian tissue it is called breast or ovarian cancer, respectively.
+Cells normally grow and divide just enough to grow or to replace damaged tissue.
+But sometimes the mechanisms that regulate cell growth stop working and cells divide out of control.
+This out-of-control growth is called cancer.
+Cancer that develops in breast or ovarian tissue is called breast or ovarian cancer, respectively.

 Most people who develop breast or ovarian cancer have no history of the disease in their family.
 In fact, only 5 to 10 percent of all breast and ovarian cancers are caused by inherited genetic factors.
 These rare cases typically result from inherited mutations in either the BRCA1 or BRCA2 gene.

-The BRCA1 and BRCA2 genes are called tumor suppressor genes because they prevent uncontrolled cell growth.
-BRCA1 is located on chromosome 17, and BRCA2 is located on chromosome 13.
+BRCA1 and BRCA2 are called tumor suppressor genes, because they control cell growth.
+BRCA1 is located on chromosome 17, and BRCA2 on chromosome 13.
 Scientists believe BRCA1 and BRCA2 work by fixing damaged or broken DNA.
 Women who inherit a mutated copy of the BRCA1 or BRCA2 gene accumulate broken and deformed chromosomes, and therefore have a greater chance of accumulating mutations that will lead to uncontrolled cell growth and cancer.
 Men who inherit the defective genes are also more likely to develop breast and/or prostrate cancer.
 (Yes, men can get breast cancer.)

-How do you get breast or ovarian cancers?
+How do people get breast or ovarian cancer?

-High-risk families include those who have inherited a mutation in either the BRCA1 or BRCA2 gene.
+High-risk families include those whose members carry a mutation in either the BRCA1 or BRCA2 gene.
 The mutated BRCA1 and BRCA2 genes are inherited in an autosomal dominant pattern.
-A child only needs to inherit one copy of the mutated gene to have an increased cancer risk.
-Children who have a parent with the BRCA1 or BRCA2 mutation have a 50 percent chance of inheriting the mutation.
+A child needs to inherit just one copy of the mutated gene to have an increased cancer risk.
+Children who have a parent with a BRCA1 or BRCA2 mutation have a 1 in 2 chance of inheriting the mutation.